getminera/minera/README.md

 	cd /var/www/minera/minera-bin
 	sudo cp minerd-ubuntu-64bit minerd

-If you wanna use any other miner software on Ubuntu (or any other system architecture) you need to compile it and put the binary file in "minera-bin/" directory.
+**NOTE**: If you wanna use any other miner software on Ubuntu (or any other system architecture) you need to compile it and put the binary file in "minera-bin/" directory.

 Upgrading
 -------------